MichaelHatherly/InteractiveErrors.jl/README.md

 ## Usage

 Just start using your REPL normally.
 Once you hit an error you'll be presented with an interactive tree representing your stacktrace which you can explore.
+To turn interactive errors off and return to using normal stacktraces call `toggle()`.
+Call `toggle()` again to turn it back on.

 Press `up` and `down` arrows to move through the stacktrace.
 Press `space` to fold or unfold the currently selected line.
 A `+` will appear on folded lines.